 At any time prior to the deadline for submission of Proposal, the Tender Committee may amend the Tender Documents by issuing an addendum.

-Any addendum issued shall be part of the Tender Documents and shall be published via the electronic System for all Tenderers and communicated in writing to all Proposals who obtained the Tender Documents directly from the Tender Committee.
+Any addendum issued shall be part of the Tender Documents and shall be published via the electronic System for all Investors and communicated in writing or e-mail to all Proposals who obtained the Tender Documents directly from the Tender Committee.

-To give Tenderers reasonable time in which to take an addendum into account in preparing their Proposal, Tender Committee may extend the deadline for the submission of Proposals, pursuant to Article 10.1.
+To give Investors reasonable time in which to take an addendum into account in preparing their Proposal, Tender Committee may extend the deadline for the submission of Proposals, pursuant to Article 10.1.

 Fraud and Corrupt Practices

-The Tender Committee requires that Tenderers (including their respective officers, employees and agents), adhere to the highest ethical standards, and report to the Tender Committee all suspected acts of fraud or corruption of which they have knowledge or become aware both during the Tender process and throughout negotiation or execution of the Support Agreement.
+The Tender Committee requires that Investors (including their respective officers, employees and agents), adhere to the highest ethical standards, and report to the Tender Committee all suspected acts of fraud or corruption of which they have knowledge or become aware both during the Tender process and throughout negotiation or execution of the Support Agreement.
 The definitions of actions set forth below involve the most common types of fraud and corruption but are not exhaustive.
 For this reason, the Tender Committee shall also take action in the event of any similar deed or complaint involving alleged acts of fraud and corruption even when these are not specified in the following list.
 In pursuit of this policy, the Tender Committee:

 defines, for the purpose of this Clause the terms set forth below as follows:

-“Corrupt Practice” means the offering, giving, receiving, or soliciting, directly or indirectly, of anything of value to influence the action of another Tenderer or a Tender Committee or Government official, advisor or representative in the Tender process or in Support Agreement execution;
+“Corrupt Practice” means the offering, giving, receiving, or soliciting, directly or indirectly, of anything of value to influence the action of another Investor or a Tender Committee or Government official, advisor or representative in the Tender process or in Support Agreement execution;

-“Fraudulent Practice” means a misrepresentation or omission of facts in order to influence the Tender process or the execution of the Support Agreement and includes collusive practice among Tenderers (prior to or after Proposal submission) designed to establish Financial Bids at artificial non-competitive levels and to deprive the Tender Committee or the Government of the benefits of free and open competition;
+“Fraudulent Practice” means a misrepresentation or omission of facts in order to influence the Tender process or the execution of the Support Agreement and includes collusive practice among Investors (prior to or after Proposal submission) designed to establish Financial Bids at artificial non-competitive levels and to deprive the Tender Committee or the Government of the benefits of free and open competition;

-“Collusive Practice” means a scheme or arrangement between two or more Tenderers, with or without the knowledge of Tender Committee, designed to establish Financial Bids at artificial non-competitive levels or to influence the action of any party in the Tender process or execution of the Support Agreement;
+“Collusive Practice” means a scheme or arrangement between two or more Investors, with or without the knowledge of Tender Committee, designed to establish Financial Bids at artificial non-competitive levels or to influence the action of any party in the Tender process or execution of the Support Agreement;

 “Coercive Practice” means impairing or harming, or threatening to impair or harm, directly or indirectly, persons or their property to influence their participation in the Tender process or affect execution of the Support Agreement;